by Dave Anthony

 Access the episode transcript

 In our Garage to Stadiums episode featuring Rush, our guest was Sam Dunn, founder and director at Banger Films, who produced the documentary Rush: Beyond the Lighted Stage.
 From heavy metal to hip-hop to K-Pop, Banger Films has produced several award-winning films.
-His film on Rush was nominated for a Grammy and won the audience award at the Tribeca Film Festival.
+Dunn's film on Rush was nominated for a Grammy and won the Audience Award at the Tribeca Film Festival.

 Sam cited Rush’s working-class roots as especially crucial to its success by touring relentlessly in its early days and continuing to build on its musical abilities over time to attract a loyal stable of fans.
 He also gave the Garage to Stadiums' audience interesting insights into each of the personalities of Geddy Lee, Alex Lifeson and Neil Peart.